dimzachar/mlzoomcamp_projects/01-capstone_project/README.md

 * Tune the model's hyperparameters to get the best possible accuracy.
 	* Used learning rate, droprate as main hyperparameters.
 Also added data augmentation but due to lack of time and computer resources didn't spend much time on tuning it further.
 Size of inner layers, img size and other parameters could also be changed by the user.
 * Use the callbacks to save the best model weights and and end training if the validation accuracy does not increase after a certain number of epochs.
-* Utilize TensorBoard to visualize the training process and find trends or patterns in the data.
-(I didn't make use of this in the end)
+* Utilize TensorBoard to visualize the training process and find trends or patterns in the data (I didn't make use of this in the end).
 * Use the trained model to accurately categorize new photos as Shells or Pebbles.
 * Deploy the trained model in a production environment.
-* Create comprehensive documentation for the project, including a detailed description of the model architecture, training procedure and deployment.
+* Create comprehensive [Documentation](https://github.com/dimzachar/mlzoomcamp_projects/blob/master/01-capstone_project/Documentation.md) for the project, including a detailed description of the model architecture, training procedure and deployment.
 * Display the project's outcomes in a more professional way.